Effective legal writing

-Clear and precise writing is essential for lawyers, to avoid misunderstandings and claims, to save time and cost relating to reviewing and writing documents, and to promote good relations and a good image.
+By writing clearly and precisely, you will avoid misunderstandings and claims, save time and costs relating to reviewing and writing documents, and promote good relations.
 This course will help you to develop the necessary skills and to write with impact.
-It will also help you to meet or maintain the SRA competence standard on communicating effectively in writing.
+If you’re a solicitor, it will also help you to meet or maintain the SRA competence standard on communicating effectively in writing.

 What will you achieve?

 - spot and avoid both common and your own writing issues

 - understand and start adopting guidelines for effective legal writing